 Humanity United's Advancing Freedom program also gives to organizations that combat modern-day slavery both at home and abroad.
 Humanity United launched two separate organizations to advance its anti-slavery strategy.
 An affiliated project, the Alliance to End Slavery and Trafficking was established in 2007 to end human trafficking and modern day slavery.
 Created through a $100 million private donor, the Freedom Fund is dedicated to combating modern-day slavery.

-Humanity United's grantmaking revolves around several programs: Human Trafficking and Labor Migration, Public Policy and Government Relations, Strategic Communications, and Supply Chains and Forced Labor.
+Humanity United's grantmaking revolves around several programs: Forced Labor and Human Trafficking, Public Policy and Government Relations, Strategic Media and Peacebuilding and Conflict Transformation.

-To get a broad sense of the organizations receiving financial support from Humanity United, look over its current Performance Report.
+To get a broad sense of the organizations receiving financial support from Humanity United, look over its grants database.

 Humanity United is a proactive organization that seeks out grantees and partner organizations to support.
 In addition to grants, Humanity United offers support by way of network building, direct engagement activities, and sponsorships.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).